Good Riddance (album): Critical reception

 Upon its release, Good Riddance received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 73 based on six reviews.
 The aggregator AnyDecentMusic? gave it 7.3 out of 10, based on their assessment of the critical consensus.
 Writing for Dork, Martyn Young felt the album had "incredible depth" and "possesses an atmosphere and charm all of its own", calling it an "emotional rollercoaster".
-The Line of Best Fits Amaya Lin said the album "verges on greatness" and called it "an incredibly honest portrayal of guilt, doubt, and heartbreak".
+The Line of Best Fits Amaya Lim said the album "verges on greatness" and called it "an incredibly honest portrayal of guilt, doubt, and heartbreak".

 Numerous reviewers singled out Abrams's songwriting for praise.
 Young called it "a masterclass in intimate and evocative songwriting" and "very special".
 Mylrea wrote that Abrams "has a knack" for it and that it makes her music shine.
 She also said "the lyrics often spill like water" due to Abrams's exposing a vulnerable side of herself.
 Clashs Isabella Miller thought that "there's much to be said of [Abrams's] lyricism" and commented on how Abrams has a "talent for penning lyrics that resonate with the heartbroken".
 The i's Kate Solomon said it twists expectations and compared her lyricism to that of Bridgers and Swift.
 For The Dartmouth, Elle Muller called it "exceptionally well done" and thought that with each listen, "new beautiful lyrics jump out".
 Of the South China Morning Post, Chinny Kwok wrote that Abrams's lyrics "exceed expectations and prove she is a profound songwriter".
 Writing for The Eastern Echo, Caitlin Michael said that they "are heavy but worth it".
 Some reviewers were more critical towards Abrams's lyricism.
 Pitchforks Jane Bua thought it was cliché.
-Lin thought it was "both hyperspecific and extremely vague" and felt that the situations and characters presented in the tracks lacked essential context.
+Lim thought it was "both hyperspecific and extremely vague" and felt that the situations and characters presented in the tracks lacked essential context.
 Kate E. Ravenscroft of The Harvard Crimson called it stereotypical.

 Critics had mixed opinions regarding Dessner's production.
 Muller wished that Abrams pushed it further and thought it needed more variety.
 Bua called it unadventurous and thought it made the record feel stagnant.
 Ravenscroft called it predictable and generic, writing, "the listener is almost sure to be greeted by a synth beat or an acoustic guitar".
 Mylrea highlighted Dessner's distinctive touch on the tracks and thought that his production added a new depth to Abrams's sound.
 Young called it sympathetic.
 Solomon described it as low-key.
-Lin opined that Dessner's contribution illuminated "an especially delicate side of Abrams's confessional songwriting".
+Lim opined that Dessner's contribution illuminated "an especially delicate side of Abrams's confessional songwriting".